 As a CIP working group member, you may have access to information that may not be in the public domain.
 Your views will help shape the way in which the Government invests in projects.

-Members are expected to attend the 3 annual gatherings of the whole network.
+Members are expected to attend the 2 annual gatherings of the whole network.
+The first larger gathering of 2023 will take place on 25 May and the second in October.
 You'll also be asked to join the smaller task and finish working groups where the themes of the group intersect with your expertise and interests.